|

 connections (default 22).
 Multiple port options are

 permitted.
-Ports specified in the configuration file
+Ports specified in the configuration file with

-is specified.
-Ports specified using the ListenAddress
+specified.
+Ports specified using the ListenAddress option

-option override command-line ports.
+override command-line ports.

 -q Quiet mode.
 Nothing is sent to the system log.
 Normally